 For customers using our enterprise plans, Microsoft recommends you complete the tasks listed in the following table that apply to your service plan.
-If, instead of purchasing a Microsoft 365 enterprise plan, you're combining subscriptions, note the following:
+Instead of purchasing a Microsoft 365 enterprise plan, if you're combining subscriptions, note the following items:

-- Microsoft 365 E3 includes Enterprise Mobility + Security (EMS) E3 and Azure AD P1
+- Microsoft 365 E3 includes Enterprise Mobility + Security (EMS) E3 and Microsoft Entra ID P1

-- Microsoft 365 E5 includes EMS E5 and Azure AD P2
+- Microsoft 365 E5 includes EMS E5 and Microsoft Entra ID P2

 The single best thing you can do to improve security for employees working from home is to turn on MFA.
-If you don't already have processes in place, treat this as an emergency pilot and make sure you have support folks ready to help employees who get stuck.
+If you don't already have processes in place, treat this condition as an emergency pilot and make sure you have support folks ready to help employees who get stuck.
 As you probably can't distribute hardware security devices, use Windows Hello biometrics and smartphone authentication apps like Microsoft Authenticator.

 Normally, Microsoft recommends you give users 14 days to register their device for multifactor authentication before requiring MFA.
 However, if your workforce is suddenly working from home, go ahead and require MFA as a security priority and be prepared to help users who need it.

 Applying these policies takes only a few minutes, but be prepared to support your users over the next several days.